| Content is useless unless it is optimized for the search

 content.
 Search engines notice this and rank you better.
 How well your site can keep visitors is known as

 "stickiness."
 Your site must attract and keep visitors for as long as possible.
+Provide content that pre-sells your products, positions you

 as the expert and focuses on highly profitable keywords.
 You cannot go wrong with your web business if you do